SanathMullapudi/ForgeHub/README.md

 ```
 npm install -g react-native-cli && npm install
 ```
+You will need mongo, if you are using local database

 ## Running

 ### Start the GraphQL server:

 ```
+mongod
 npm run server
 ```